-Students must take the following courses: Health and Nutrition Sciences 7141X, 7142X, 7143X, 7144X.
-Students must choose their remaining courses from courses numbered Health and Nutrition Sciences 7000X and above unless they receive permission from the deputy chairperson to substitute a specific course.
-In addition, students must submit either a thesis or a capstone project.
-Students electing to submit a thesis must complete Health and Nutrition Sciences 7935X and 7999X.
-Information about the thesis is in the section "Academic Regulations and Procedures."
-Students electing to complete a capstone project must complete Health and Nutrition Sciences 7950X with a grade of B or better.
-As part of the selected required concentration ("General Public Health" or "Health Care Policy and Administration") students have the option of completing a specialization in Maternal, Child, Reproductive, and Sexual Health (MCRSH) by taking 9 of their 45 degree credits in courses designated as MCRSH, competing their fieldwork placement (HNSC 7920X) in a MCRSH-related project, and writing their capstone project (HNSC 7950X) or master's thesis (HNSC 7935X, HNSC 7999X) on a MCRSH-related topic.
-Six of the 9 credits of MCRSH coursework must consist of HNSC 7300X and HNSC 7310X.
-All MCRSH coursework and requirements are subject to approval by the deputy chairperson.
-MPH students wishing to pursue the MCRSH specialization should notify the deputy chairperson in writing prior to registering for their first semester's courses.
-Furthermore, all MPH students must independently complete a professional portfolio.
-The portfolio describes relevant public health experiences and achievements during the course of students' studies leading to the MPH degree.
-The portfolio consists of academic, professional and service accomplishments and may include major course projects, reports, presentations, publications and other samples of work that is completed.
-M.S. degree program in nutrition HEGIS code 1306; SED program code 86173 The master of science degree in nutrition provides advanced-level study of nutritional science and clinical nutrition.
+Students matriculated in the community health education concentration are required to submit an acceptable capstone project at the culmination of HNSC 7925X.
+Students matriculated in the thanatology concentration are required to submit either an acceptable thesis or an acceptable master's paper.
+Students in either concentration electing to submit a thesis must complete Health and Nutrition Sciences 7935X (3 credits) and 7999X (3 credits).
+Information about the thesis is in the section "Academic Regulations and Procedures" of the Graduate Bulletin.
+Students in the thanotology concentration electing to submit a master's paper must complete Health and Nutrition Sciences 7940X (3 credits) and 7950X (3 credits) with a grade of B or better.
+The student is not allowed to take 7940X more than twice.
+The grade for Health and Nutrition Sciences 7950X will be the same as the grade for the master's paper.
+The student must earn a grade of B or better for a master's paper to be acceptable.
+Note that Health and Nutrition Sciences 7930X is a prerequisite for Health and Nutrition Sciences 7935X and for Health and Nutrition Sciences Courses in the Health and Nutrition Sciences Department offered toward the degree must be 7000-level courses.
+Community Health Education students interested in national certification as a Certified Health Education Specialist (CHES) may take the examination administered by the National Commission for Health Education Credentialing, Inc. M.S. degree program in nutrition HEGIS code 1306; SED program code 86173 The master of science degree in nutrition provides advanced-level study of nutritional science and clinical nutrition.
 The program addresses the academic interests of individuals who wish to become nutrition educators, administrators of programs that provide nutritional services, nutritionists in community centers or private practice, researchers, or interpreters of research for the public.
 The M.S. program by itself does not lead to the credentials of Registered Dietitian Nutritionist (RDN) or New York State Certified Dietitian/Nutritionist (CDN).
 Students interested in obtaining these credentials may use a number of the courses in the M.S. program, as well as the courses that are prerequisites to the program, toward meeting the requirements of an ACEND accredited Didactic Program in Dietetics (DPD).
 Admission to the Brooklyn College, graduate level Dietetic Internship is by separate application and is not guaranteed by acceptance to the M.S. program.
 Prerequisites for application to the M.S. program can be met by students whose baccalaureate degrees are in fields other than nutrition by taking specified courses.
 Please contact the graduate deputy chairperson for advisement on prerequisites for the MS program, and the DPD director for advisement concerning the DPD and Dietetic Internship.
-Matriculation requirements ----- Applicants must offer undergraduate or graduate courses in general biology, physiology, general chemistry, organic chemistry, nutrition, biochemistry or nutritional chemistry, statistics, and medical nutrition therapy.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission". ------ Degree requirements Thirty to 33 credits are required for the degree.
+Matriculation requirements Applicants must offer undergraduate or graduate courses in general biology, physiology, general chemistry, organic chemistry, nutrition, biochemistry or nutritional chemistry, statistics, and medical nutrition therapy.
+General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission".
+Degree requirements Thirty to 33 credits are required for the degree.